watson-talent-services/developer-documents/get-started/get-started.md

 #### Go and run one of the tutorials!

 There's two tutorials you can play with.
-Use the Postman tutorial to walk you through your first use of the API, go to [Basic Talent Match tutorial isig Postman](https://github.com/watson-talent-services/developer-documents/blob/master/tutorials/basic-talent-matching.md).
+Use the Postman tutorial to walk you through your first use of the API, go to [Basic Talent Match tutorial using Postman](https://github.com/watson-talent-services/developer-documents/blob/master/tutorials/basic-talent-matching.md).

 Or choose the NodeJS app, [the Talent Match App sample](https://github.com/watson-talent-services/developer-documents/blob/master/tutorials/talent-match-app.md).